Observation of increasing bending rigidity of graphene with temperature: Introduction

-where $\omega$ is the phonon frequency, $\rho_{2D}$ is 2D material density, $\Delta K$ is the parallel component of the change in the wave vector, and $\omega_0$ is the binding energy between the membrane and the substrate.
-Note that it is the free-standing 2D material value for $\kappa$ that is measured, as long as the membrane is only weakly bound to the substrate.
-Strictly speaking, for an infinite extent thin film with fixed or periodic boundary conditions, Eq.~\eqref{eq:two} contains a quadratic term in $\Delta K$, implying a linear term in the dispersion relation.
-However, this term is typically small compared to the binding energy and is therefore usually ignored~\cite{RN26, 2Dsilica_Erratum}.
+where $\omega$ is the phonon frequency, $\rho_{\text{2D}}$ the 2D material density, $q$ the wave vector, and $\omega_0$ the coupling frequency between the membrane and the substrate. \Eqref{eq:two} indicates that $\kappa$ is the bending rigidity of the free-standing material.
+That is to say, as long as the 2D material is only weakly bound to the substrate, the intrinsic bending rigidity can measured for a quasi-free-standing 2D film.
+For an infinitely thin film with fixed-edge boundary conditions, \Eqref{eq:two} should contain also a quadratic term in $q$, c.f.~erratum of Ref.~\cite{Buchner2018}.
+This implies a linear term in the dispersion relation,